Why don't I see my Google Ads when I search?

 Let's Talk PPC

-Does this sound daunting?
-That’s because it is!
-A complete PPC Strategy requires someone with an eagle-eye for the details and ideas, and experience to make optimization edits required to keep your ads performing month after month.
+If all of this is sounding daunting, you're not alone.
+Solid ad strategy isn't something that can be learned overnight.
+A complete PPC strategy requires someone with an eagle-eye for the details and ideas, and experience to make optimization edits required to keep your ads performing month after month.
 Not only do search trends change throughout the year, but intent changes based on industry and season.
 Holidays, for example, bring more searches for physical products than ever before, and before you know it, fitness centers (like mentioned above) will be in high competition for the Resolution seekers who are beginning their search for better health.

 What are the trends saying in your industry?
 We can help!
-As a Google Partner, we have access to research, trend forecasting, and more for many industries, and have a digital marketing team of experts that focus on ads each and every day.
+As a Google Partner, we have access to research, trend forecasting, and more for many industries, and have a team of PPC, search and display, and ad copy experts that focus on ads each and every day.
 Let us help you put together a strategy that works for you, so you can focus on treating your new audiences to the best brand experience possible.